aimms/how-to/Articles/290/290-identifying-differences.rst

         }
     }

-During the support session, I used such a call on both versions of the project and then compared the output folders using `WinMerge <winmerge.org>`_ .
-This utility quickly identifies which files are different, and for two differing files, what are the differences between those files.
+To compare, call the procedure on both versions of the project, and then compare the output folders using a diff tool such as `WinMerge <winmerge.org>`_.

+Now it's time to use that diff to figure out what happened.

-When definitions of sets and parameters haven't changed, I just output a subset of ``AllUpdatableIdentifiers``; these are the sets and parameters without definition.
+When definitions of sets and parameters haven't changed, output a subset of ``AllUpdatableIdentifiers``; these are the sets and parameters without definition.

-When I'm interested in the sets and parameters related to a particular mathematical program, such as the one below:
+Let's say we're interested in the sets and parameters related to a particular mathematical program, such as the one below:

 .. code-block:: aimms
     :linenos: